Stroud tosses 6 TDs, No. 5 Ohio St blows out No. 7 Mich St

 Michigan State Heisman hopeful Kenneth Walker III, the nation’s leading rusher, was turned into a nonfactor by the Buckeyes.
 Walker, who rolled his ankle in last week’s win over Maryland, had just six carries for 25 yards.

-“He’s a little banged up right now, so we’re gonna use the guys who can go,” Tucker said.
+”He’s a little banged up right now, so we’re going to use the guys who can go,” Tucker said.

 100-YARD TRIO